Bonneville Power Administration

-The Bonneville Power Administration (BPA) is an American federal agency operating in the Pacific Northwest.
+The Bonneville Power Administration (BPA) is a United States federal government agency operating in the Pacific Northwest.
 BPA was created by an act of Congress in 1937 to market electric power from the Bonneville Dam located on the Columbia River and to construct facilities necessary to transmit that power.
 Congress has since designated Bonneville to be the marketing agent for power from all of the federally owned hydroelectric projects in the Pacific Northwest.
 Bonneville is one of four regional Federal power marketing agencies within the U.S. Department of Energy (DOE).

 Map of the BPA service area (green) with facilities: